barbarahui/nuxeo-calisphere/README.md

     $ python s3stash/stash_collection.py 198 --replace

 You should see some output as the script is running and then a summary of what happened at the end.

+### Running deep harvest for a large collection

+If you're running a deep harvest for a very large collection with lots of files to stash, you might want to use the **atnow** script so that you don't have to worry about the terminal hanging up on you while the job is in process.

+Note: right now there is a problem setting the environment variables correctly when using atnow.
+BH is trying to figure it out -- ask her if it's working yet :-)